svsaller/intershop-pwa/docs/concepts/deploy-url.md

 ### Building with Dynamic Deploy URL

-The PWA client side application has to be built using `ng build ... --deploy-url=DEPLOY_URL_PLACEHOLDER`, which will introduce a placeholder to all deployment dependant functionality.
+The PWA client-side application has to be built using `ng build ... --deploy-url=DEPLOY_URL_PLACEHOLDER`, which will introduce a placeholder for all deployment-dependent functionality.

-This placeholder is then replaced by the SSR process dynamically using the environment variable `DEPLOY_URL` (i.e. by setting it on the [SSR container][guide-ssr-container]).
+This placeholder is then dynamically replaced by the SSR process using the environment variable `DEPLOY_URL` (i.e. by setting it on the [SSR container][guide-ssr-container]).
 If no `DEPLOY_URL` is supplied, the fallback `/` is applied.

 This placeholder can also be replaced statically when no SSR process is used in the deployment by running the script `npx ts-node scripts/set-deploy-url <deploy-url>`.